-To celebrate World Bee Day 2020, in isolation, I am posting a brief essay on Janša, one of my beekeeping heroes.
+To celebrate World Bee Day 2021, we are posting a brief essay on Janša, an icon of beekeeping.

 In the history of beekeeping the name Anton Janša (or Janscha, born 20 May 1734 in Bresnica; died 13 September 1773 in Vienna) is writ large.
-Janša represents so much that is good about beekeeping – innovation, creativity, applied arts and the effortless marriage of scientific methods and folk traditions (even though, today, we may not associate all of these terms with mainstream beekeeping).
+Janša represents so much that is good about beekeeping – innovation, creativity, applied arts and the effortless marriage of scientific methods and folk traditions.
+The Honey Fingers studio is profoundly inspired by the intersection of these discipines.